Robin-Hoodie/gatsby-plugin-babel-plugin-typescript-to-proptypes/README.md

 To get started, install this plugin and `babel-plugin-typescript-to-proptypes` by running

+When using NPM:

-`npm i -D gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes` or
+`npm i -D gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes`

+When using Yarn:

 `yarn add --dev gatsby-plugin-babel-plugin-typescript-to-proptypes babel-plugin-typescript-to-proptypes`

-We need to install both as `babel-plugin-typescript-to-proptypes` is a peer dependency of this plugin.
+We need to install both as [babel-plugin-typescript-to-proptypes](https://www.npmjs.com/package/babel-plugin-typescript-to-proptypes) is a peer dependency of this plugin.

 ## Available options